-In addition to the parameters measured by the sondes, Secchi depth and light attenuation (Appendix 4) are measured every two to four weeks from April to October, and grab samples are taken and filtered on-site or immediately after returning to the lab.
+In addition to the parameters measured by the sondes, Secchi depth and light attenuation (Appendix 4) are measured every two to four weeks from April to October, and grab samples are taken and filtered on-site or immediately after returning to the field office.
 See Appendix 7 for a description of the filtering procedures.
 The processed samples are sent to the Nutrient Analytical Services Laboratory (NASL) at the Chesapeake Biological Laboratory for analysis.
 These results will be used to analyze relationships between the water quality parameters measured by each continuous monitor and nutrient components.
 Some of the lab data are also used to check the YSI data for accuracy.
-The following parameters are analyzed at NASL:

-ammonium, total dissolved nitrogen, particulate nitrogen, nitrite, nitrite + nitrate, particulate phosphorus, total dissolved phosphorus, orthophosphate, particulate carbon, total suspended solids, volatile suspended solids, particulate inorganic phosphorus, chlorophyll a, and pheophytin.
-Samples from five sites associated with the NERR System, as well as one site associated with a designated National Marine Sanctuary, will be analyzed for a subset of nutrients (TSS, VSS, NH4, PO4, NO2, NO23, TDN, TDP), pheophytin, and chlorophyll a.
-Samples from the remaining sites, with the exception of two sites adjacent to the National Aquarium in Baltimore will be analyzed for chlorophyll a, pheophytin, and TSS only.
-No samples will be collected by DNR at the National Aquarium sites.
-At those sites, however, the National Aquarium in Baltimore collects weekly samples that are analyzed for total dissolved nitrogen, total dissolved phosphorus, and Biological Oxygen Demand (BOD).
+The following parameters are analyzed at NASL: ammonium, total dissolved nitrogen, particulate nitrogen, nitrite, nitrite + nitrate, particulate phosphorus, total dissolved phosphorus, orthophosphate, particulate carbon, total suspended solids, volatile suspended solids, particulate inorganic phosphorus, chlorophyll a, and pheophytin.
+Samples from five sites associated with the NERR System, as well as one site associated with a designated National Marine Sanctuary, will be analyzed for a subset of nutrients (TSS, VSS, NH4, PO4, NO_2 , NO{23} , TDN, TDP), pheophytin, and chlorophyll a.
+Samples from the remaining sites, with the exception of two sites adjacent to the National Aquarium in Baltimore, one site in the Middle Branch of the Patapsco River, and three sites in Fishing Bay will be analyzed for chlorophyll a, pheophytin, and TSS only.
+No samples will be collected by DNR at the National Aquarium, Middle Branch, and Fishing Bay sites.
+At the Aquarium sites, however, the National Aquarium in Baltimore collects weekly samples that are analyzed for total dissolved nitrogen, total dissolved phosphorus, and Biological Oxygen Demand (BOD).